 - co-operation with our Law Firm;

-- marketing communications;
+- sales and marketing notices and online communications;

-- protection of legitimate interests of the Law Firm;
+- protection of our legitimate interests;

-- interactions with clients of our Law Firm.
+- interactions with our clients;

 3. Definitions and laws and regulations